Tasty Recipes for the Home Cook

 How to store the cake:

-This cake can be keep at room temperature for a day or two.
+This cake can be kept at room temperature for a day or two.
 Refrigerate if you want to keep it longer than that.
 Because of the syrupy glaze, I prefer to store the cake refrigerated.
 It holds up longer chilled.

 Using vanilla wafer cookies for the foundation of a cake is unconventional, but it’s so good.
-The cononuty and lemony glaze is very sweet…I won’t lie, but I can’t get enough of it!
+The coconutty and lemony glaze is very sweet…I won’t lie, but I can’t get enough of it!
 Try this cake out at least once in your lifetime.
 Keep it in mind for your next special occasion.
 You will be glad you did!

 Grandma Yearwood’s Coconut Cake